Whether it's Claridges, Pizza Express or Burger King with a voucher, you've got rights when eating in a restaurant.

 These methods are especially handy if you wine and dine on Friday or Saturday nights, which some vouchers exclude:

 Dedicated dining websites allow you to browse restaurant offers and book online.
 Here you simply search for a table, book and print out the email or voucher.
-There are three top ones:
+These are our top picks:

-Lastminute.com has offers throughout the UK and commonly offers 50% off food or 2for1 main courses.
-Again, some offers are better than others.
+Lastminute.com* has offers throughout the UK and commonly offers 50% off food or 2for1 main courses.
+As with OpenTable, some offers are better than others.

 The discounts are smaller, but 5pm.co.uk is worth a look.
 Deals are mostly set menus and 20% off.